 In the mid to near future we may see a reduction in supermarkets in general.
 Many households have started to go for home delivery over a traditional supermarket visit.

-As the developing technology around self-driving cars increases we are likely to see this adopted by supermarket chains in the near future.
+As the developing technology around self-driving cars increases, we might be able to see trucks automated (you can see https://torc.ai/trucking/ for a better idea) and this concept adopted by supermarket chains in the near future.

 Threat of Automation